Marcomanni: Fourth century and later

-While it is not clear what happened to the Marcomanni and other Suebi during Attila's time, after he died in 453 a Suebian kingdom appeared which was ruled by a man named Hunimund and existed in or near north-eastern Pannonia.
-This may have been made up of Quadi, or a mixture of Suebians.
-After being defeated by the Ostrogoths, Hunimund and some of his people seem to have moved west and joined the Alemanni.
-The record which mentions the Suebi joining the Alemanni is also one of the first records mentioning the early Bavarians, or Baiuvarii, who were also living south of the Danube, to the east of the Alemanni, in what had been Roman territory.
-It is generally believed that their name is Germanic, and that it indicates an origin in the nearby regions to the east, including Roman Pannonia, which were once inhabited by the Boii.
-It is therefore considered very likely that the Baiuvarii included Marcomanni.
+While it is not clear what happened to the Marcomanni and other Suebi during Attila's time, after he died in 453 a Suebian kingdom appeared which was ruled by men named Hunimund and Alaric.
+It existed in or near north-eastern Pannonia.
+Probably referring to these Suebi discussed by Jordanes, the much later Ravenna Cosmography, reported that the Marcomanni (Marconnorum gens) had held Pannonia Valeria.
+They were probably a mixture of Suebians, including many Quadi.
+After being defeated by the Ostrogoths, Hunimund and some of his Suebi moved west and joined the Alemanni.
+The record which mentions the Suebi joining the Alemanni is also one of the first records mentioning the early Bavarians, or Baiuvarii, who were now living south of the Danube, to the east of the Alemanni, in an area which had been Roman territory, and was still heavily Romanised.
+It is generally believed that their name is Germanic, and that it indicates an origin somewhere in the nearby regions to the east, including Roman Noricum and Pannonia, which were once inhabited by the Boii.
+This makes it very likely that the Baiuvarii included Marcomanni.

-Possibly distinct from the Suebi led by Hunimund, the Ravenna Cosmography, a much later document which used sources which are in many cases now lost, indicates that a Marcannori people (Marcannorum gens) lived in the mountainous southwest of Pannonia near the Sava river.
-A Sava or Suavia province between the Sava and Drava rivers, continued to exist during the time when the Ostrogoths ruled Italy, and may have been named after these Suebi (Suavi).
-It is possible that the Suebi moved into this more southern area after the defeat of Hunimund, or they may have been a separate group.
+Possibly distinct from the Suebi led by Hunimund, the Suebi of the Sava or Suavia province of Pannonia south of Valeria, between the Sava and Drava rivers, continued to exist during the time when the Ostrogoths ruled Italy.
+It is possible that some of the Suebi of Hunimund moved into this more southern area after their defeat, or they may have been a separate group.
 During the Ostrogothic period, these Suebi were legally distinguished from the native populations under the term "old barbarians" (antiqui barbari), which also distinguished them legally from the new non-Romans, the Goths.
 Unusually, they were legally permitted to marry the provincial residents, and could therefore become part of the land owning class.
 Some scholars believe these were descendants of the Christian Marcomanni of Queen Fritigil.
 During the time of Theoderic the Great a group of Alemanni crossed the alps with cattle and wagons to seek refuge with these antiqui barbari.
 Procopius noted that in 537, the Ostrogoths recruited an army of these Suebi to launch an attack against areas held by the Eastern Roman empire.
-In 540 Ostrogothic rule in the Sava region came to an end, and the Suebi came under the authority of Eastern Roman emperor Justinian.
+In 540 Ostrogothic rule in the Sava region came to an end, and these Suebi came under the authority of Eastern Roman emperor Justinian.

 In the 530s the Langobardi (Lombards), who had been moving southwards in steps over several generations, entered the Sava area, and in the 540s the Eastern empire ceded control of it to them.
 The Suebi of the Sava region were among the peoples who were allowed to assimilate into Lombard society, if they accepted to live as Lombards under Lombard law.
 The Lombards, facing pressure from the arrival of the Avars into the area, moved into Italy and began taking control of it, bit by bit.